-Professionals from the Police, Somerset Council, health services and the voluntary sector will be out and about in Bridgwater on Friday afternoon to speak with members of the public, listen to their concerns, and educate on crime prevention.
+Professionals from the Police, Somerset Council, health services and the voluntary sector were out and about in Bridgwater to speak with members of the public, listen to their concerns, and educate on crime prevention.

-They will offer information, advice and the opportunity for young people to complete an anonymous survey to gather their views on knife crime.
+They offered information, advice and the opportunity for young people to complete an anonymous survey to gather their views on knife crime.

-This collaborative approach allows professionals to share their diverse expertise while also strengthening partnerships between organisations.
-The aim is to have meaningful conversations with young people and local residents about staying safe, making informed decisions, and accessing support services when needed.
+This collaborative approach allowed professionals to share their diverse expertise while also strengthening partnerships between organisations.
+The aim of the event was to have meaningful conversations with young people and local residents about staying safe, making informed decisions, and accessing support services when needed.

 Clare Moody, Police and Crime Commissioner: